woodard/libabigail/doc/manuals/libabigail-concepts.rst

   ``soname_regexp`` ``=`` <:ref:`regular-expression <suppr_regexp_label>`>

-  Suppresses change reports about ABI artifact that are defined in a shared library which SONAME matches the regular expression specified as value of this property.
+  Suppresses change reports about ABI artifacts that are defined in a shared library which SONAME property matches the regular expression specified as value of this property.

 * ``name_regexp``